SUNW4VE/ChromaFire/README.md

 - If you use custom weapon keybinds, set them in the config file.
 If the last weapon bind you selected with the sniper bind, the program will autoscope and fire for 100% accuracy.
-- ChromaFire should be undetectable so long as the developers do not implement a kernel-level anti-cheat.
-The program does not read or write memory which belongs to the game.

 Performance Statistics:
 ------------------------------------------------------------------